Considering contraceptive surgery? Learn how health insurance covers hysterectomy, vasectomy, tubal ligation and other related treatments.

 These are the maximum amounts that your insurance policy will pay out.
 There are typically a variety of different maximums active simultaneously:

-- A maximum amount that the insurance company will ever pay for any procedure
+- A maximum amount that the insurance fund will ever pay for any procedure

 - A maximum dollar amount or number of treatments that can be claimed in a year